nodezeroat/project-athena/Curriculum/Module 19 - Wireless Security/lectures/lecture_1_architecture.md

 ### 1.4.1 Topologies

 - **Basic Service Set (BSS):** This is the basic building block of a WLAN.
 In a BSS, devices communicate with a single access point.
-It’s akin to a simple, standalone network or a cell in the wireless network.
+It's akin to a simple, standalone network or a cell in the wireless network.
 - **Extended Service Set (ESS):** An ESS is a series of interconnected BSSs.
 This setup allows a device to roam seamlessly from one AP to another within the same network, which is common in larger settings like campuses or office buildings.
 - **Mesh Networks:** These networks do not rely on a central AP.
 Instead, each node in a mesh network can forward data to other nodes, making the network more resilient and flexible.
 - **Ad-Hoc Networks (IBSS):** In an Independent Basic Service Set, devices connect directly without an AP, suitable for small, temporary setups.